-Article ?? is non-monetary in nature and relates to updates to the Town’s zoning laws, in particular to clarification of non-conforming structures.
+Article 14 is non-monetary in nature and relates to updates to the Town’s zoning laws, in particular to clarification of non-conforming structures.
 JOHN M WRITING SUMMARY.
-This article has no impact on your property taxes
+This article has no impact on your real estate taxes

+Article 15 is non-monetary in nature and relates to adopting a by-law section that allows the Town to collect a performance bond in connection with some Licenses, Permits & Approvals so that we can ensure that required work is completed.
+This article has no impact on your real estate taxes.

 Revenue